Skip to content

 Invoices

-Invoices are statements of amounts owed by a customer, and are either generated one-off, or generated periodically from a subscription.
+This is an object representing statements of amounts owed by a customer, which are either generated one-off or periodically from a subscription.

 Ref: Stripe docs